Siege of Paris (1435–1436): The siege

-Having received the reinforcement of the Burgundian troops, the French army defeated the English and their reinforcements at Saint-Denis on 6 April 1436, driving them back within the Paris city walls.
+Having received the reinforcement of the Burgundian troops to support, the French army defeated the English and their reinforcements at Saint-Denis on 6 April 1436, driving them back within the Paris city walls.

 Paris was now completely encircled by the French army.
 Unable to receive food shipments, Parisians had witnessed the price of grain quadruple in two months.

 On April 13, Richemont presented himself beneath the city walls.
 Charles VII had promised a total amnesty, leading to secret negotiations with the Parisian bourgeoisie.
-Michel de Lallier, Jean de La Fontaine et four other citizens allowed Charles's forces to enter, under the command of Arthur de Richemont et Jean de Dunois, This was achieved using a simple tactic: the bourgeois provoked a riot at the porte Saint-Denis, on the city's northern edge, obliging the English to mobilise their forces in that sector.
+Michel de Lallier, Jean de La Fontaine and four other citizens allowed Charles's forces to enter, under the command of Arthur de Richemont and Jean de Dunois, This was achieved using a simple tactic: the bourgeois provoked a riot at the porte Saint-Denis, on the city's northern edge, obliging the English to mobilise their forces in that sector.
 Paris was then a city of narrow streets, lacking large boulevards that would allow for easy troop movements.
 This meant that troops needed to travel from one city gate to the next.

 Taking advantage of the diversion, the French royal forces promptly attacked the Porte Saint-Jacques on the city's east end, now poorly defended.
 Once captured, the troops easily reached Les Halles and Notre-Dame.

 The English now found themselves in a street battle, in which residents launched projectiles from their windows, requiring the English to retreat to the Bastille Saint-Antoine.
 On 17 April, the English garrison was permitted to withdraw from the city, leaving for Rouen.

 Aftermath

 Charles VII finally entered Paris on 12 November 1437.
 He was taken aback by the condition of much of the city, having suffered from years of civil war and occupation.
 He permitted all Parisians who had fled to return, on condition that they pledge allegiance to him.

-After this siege, Paris would not be occupied by foreign troops for another 400 years, until the army of the Sixth Coalition defeated Napoleon's army at the Battle of Paris (1814).
+After this siege, Paris would not be occupied by foreign troops for another 400 years, until the army of the Sixth Coalition defeated Napoleon's army at the Battle of Paris (1814) during the Napoleonic Wars.